wekempf/testify/docs/manual/Assertions.md

 > **Note**
 >
 > The static using for `Testify.Assertions` is used to allow you to use the static methods on the `Testify.Assertions` class without having to include the class name on every call.
-If you're using a C# 5 or older or just prefer to not use static usings you can either fully specify the call, or add an `Assert` helper method to your unit test class, possibly through a base class.
+If you're using C# 5 or older or just prefer to not use static usings you can either fully specify the call, or add an `Assert` helper method to your unit test class, possibly through a base class.

 With the using statements in place you can add `Assert(result).` to any unit test, at which point IntelliSense will provide you with a list of valid assertions based on the type of `result`.
 For instance, if `result` is a `List<int>` the assertions you'd be presented with in IntelliSense would include `AllItemsAreUnique`.
-Another common assertion for collections, `AllItemsAreNotNull` would not be presented in IntelliSense because `int` is a value type and can't be `null`.
+Another common assertion for collections, `AllItemsAreNotNull`, would not be presented in IntelliSense because `int` is a value type and can't be `null`.
 This strong typing and IntelliSense support is one of the key benefits to Testify over the built-in assertions of your unit test framework of choice.

 ## Compound Assertions